-John is innately capable of seeing John can see.
+John can see.

 might be true about a human being named John, even though he has been blind since birth, because the ability to see is innately built into his nature as a human being.
 It is theoretically possible that conditions might occur that would enable John to see (a great medical discovery, for example).
 On the other hand, is not true in most epistemologies, since the ability to see is not part of the innate nature of a book.